toxnico/svg2gcode/readme.md

 # Yet another SVG to GCode converter.

-I have teted a few, no one worked as expected, so I took my best js skills to make one.
+I have tested a few, no one worked as expected, so I took my best js skills (haha) to make my own converter.
 It worked for many of my cases.

 # Why javascript ?
 Why inside a browser ?